napari/napari/docs/howtos/headless.md

 Currently, using `napari.Viewer(show=False)` will *not* prevent Qt from being imported.
 This can crash the napari application as on creation of QApplication, if Qt cannot connect to display it will abort the application.
-One around this is to ensure that QtPy and any of the Qt components is not installed.
+One way around this is to ensure that QtPy or any of the Qt backends are not installed.
 Another option is to set the environment variable:
-`QT_QPA_PLATFORM=offscreen in the environment`.
+`QT_QPA_PLATFORM=offscreen` in the environment.
 This tells Qt backend that rendering should be done offscreen.